 Overhauls: Following a free inspection we can complete an overhaul for a fixed fee of £399.00.
 This will cover gutter joints, cleaning out internal gutter debris and minor roof repairs.
 Your roof area will remain secure and watertight.
 We will also take pictures and give you an honest appraisal of the general condition of all the coverings.

 Purlins: Purlins support most of your roof from the inside.
 In some cases, these can sag due to the increased weight load when a slate roof has been changed to a tiled roof and collar ties have not been installed to prevent spreading.
 In the most severe cases, this can be visible from outside your home.
 This problem can also have an adverse effect on your chimney stack.

-Whether concrete tiles or slate, felt of metal sheeting, or anything in between, our team will have installed, repaired or maintained them.
+Whether concrete tiles or slate, felt or metal sheeting, or anything in between, our team will have installed, repaired or maintained them.
 Most domestic roofs in the UK are covered in concrete tiles or slate.
-During your free inspection we can advise on suitable roof covering depending on the age and style of your home and give you various options regarding your budget.
+During your free inspection, we can advise on the most suitable roof covering depending on the age and style of your home and give you various options regarding your budget.

 Clay Tiles: We do occasionally use clay 10 x 6 tiles but only on request as they are much more expensive than the concrete equivalent.
 The further south you travel in the UK, for example, kent clay peg tiles were commonly used but are becoming increasingly difficult to source.
 Unless the property is listed and it is a legal requirement most generally go for the cheaper alternative.

 Terracotta Tiles: Terracotta 10 x 6 tiles otherwise known as rosemary tiles are more commonly used now in the UK.
 The lifespan and pleasing aesthetics far outweigh the savings made by using any concrete tile.
 Installing a new rosemary tiled terracotta (including bonnet tiles) can give a more traditional style.